The legend is true: Plave Koch PLC was conceived at a Washington Capitals NHL game. Between periods. After a beer or two.

 “We have three objectives for doing this: have more fun practicing law, have more balance in our lives, and still make a decent living.
 Those who join us must share our DNA (please visit our “DNA Map”).
 Nobody joins this firm for the money.
 If you want to earn the most money that you can, stay with the big firm.
 And be sure that you agree with our vision of how we want to operate (please visit “Our Approach”).”

-The proudest accomplishment of the founders, bar none, is their success in attracting several smarter, better-looking lawyers to be their partners – and in return, offering them a different way to live and practice law.
+The proudest accomplishment of the founders, bar none, is their success in attracting even smarter lawyers to be their partners – and in return, offering them a different way to live and practice law.

 Yes, we were accused of poaching, but as Dave explained to the managing partner at his former firm, “If you offer people less money, less prestige, and a smaller office, and they still want to do it, you can’t call it poaching.”